sciZer0/7/v/README.md

 Importantly, from day one, the blockchain has over **100 million people** equally owning the blockchain's native token.

-*There are ideas/solutions on how to absolutely-cheaply get over 100,000,000 unique people with their Public Addresses, and on how about 2,000,000 of those people might become an especially-powerful driving-force of the blockchain.*
+*There are ideas/solutions on how to absolutely-cheaply get over 100,000,000 unique people with their Public Addresses for the token airdrop, and on how about 2,000,000 of those people might become an especially-powerful driving-force of the blockchain.*

 The high (even **extreme**) efficiency of the blockchain  is achieved througl the use of the new approach to Proof-of-Stake (PoS) consensus mechanism — called **Proof-of-Stake-Flow** (PoSF).